ramachandran-lab/SWIFr/README.md

 Publication: Sugden, Lauren Alpert, Elizabeth G. Atkinson, Annie P. Fischer, Stephen Rong, Brenna M. Henn, and Sohini Ramachandran.
 "Localization of adaptive variants in human genomes using averaged one-dependence estimation."
 Nature communications 9, no. 1 (2018): 703.

-Questions: Contact lauren_alpert@brown.edu, kaileigh_ahlquist@brown.edu, joseph_paik@alumni.brown.edu or post a git issue.
+Questions: post a git issue or contact sugdenl@duq.edu, kaileigh_ahlquist@brown.edu, joseph_paik@alumni.brown.edu.

 ### Updates:
 This version of SWIF(r) is an update to SWIF(r) Version 1 released in 2017.
 The new updates to SWIF(r) include:

 (1) Both Python2 and Python3 compatibility (tested with Python versions 2.7 <= x <= 3.7).

-(2) A convenient installation process for SWIF(r) via the pip package installer for Python.
+(2) A convenient installation process for SWIF(r) via the pip package installer for Python (Python 3 only).

 ### Installation:

 \> pip install swifr

+To use SWIF(r) for Python 2.7, updated scripts found under SWIFr/swifr_pkg/ can be run according to the README at SWIFr/SWIFr_v1/README.md.
+SWIF(r) version 1 (as used in the original SWIF(r) publication) is also available under SWIFr/SWIFr_v1.

 ### Important Note for Training Examples: